church617/logProjectRedo/README.md

 create view dailyErrors as select date(TIME) as date, count(*) as errors from log where log.status = '404 NOT FOUND' group by date order by errors desc;

-You will need to install the following: Python3 Vagrant VirtualBox
+You will need to install the following:
+  Python3 Vagrant VirtualBox

+Setup:
-Setup: First install Vagrant and VirtualBox Clone repository
+  First install Vagrant and VirtualBox Clone repository

-To properly run: Launch Vagrant by running vagrant up, then login with vagrant ssh Then run psql -d news -f newsdata.sql to connect to the database to execute the program, run python3 logProject.py from command line
+To properly run:
+  Launch Vagrant by running vagrant up, then login with vagrant ssh Then run psql -d news -f newsdata.sql to connect to the database To execute the program, run python3 logProject.py from command line